Miffyli/ToriLLE/README.md

 ## Manual installation

+:warning: Following instructions are old and may not work with current versions of Toribash. :warning:

 You can install ToriLLE without PyPI/pip with the following:

 * Install [Toribash](http://toribash.com/) (note: Only Steam version may be up to date)